-These preschool worksheets provide much-needed cutting practice for little hands.
+These free preschool printables provide much-needed cutting practice for little hands.
 They provide an opportunity to build fine motor skills.

-This packet of bear-themed cutting practice pages gradually increase in difficulty as toddlers and preschoolers work their way through each one.
+This packet of bear-themed preschool cutting worksheets gradually increase in difficulty as toddlers and preschoolers work their way through each one.

 There are twelve cutting pages included in this pack.
 They are easy to print out, and they are ready for your preschoolers in mere seconds.
 No special prep is needed for this activity pack.

 Little learners will start with straight lines and graduate to wavy lines and zig-zags.
 There are pages that start from the left and the right so that children get a feel for manipulating their scissors and papers in different directions in order to complete the task.

 Cutting worksheets are an effective way to help preschoolers strengthen their motor skills.
 These fun and engaging exercises involver cutting lines and images with scissors.

 - Star Wars Cutting Practice Worksheets from Simple Everyday Mom